martenlienen/hash_builder/README.md

 gem "hash_builder"
 ```

-From then on HashBuilder will render `.json_builder` templates to
+From then on HashBuilder will render `.json_builder` templates as
 JSON.
 But there is a special case in that HashBuilder actually renders
-partials to hashes instead of strings so that you can use partials to
+partials as hashes instead of JSON strings so that you can use them to
 create nested data structures instead of strings to use in templates.

 ```ruby